danielpoe/symfony-standard/README.md

 To build a package just checkout the code and call the included ant file:
 ::

 	cd build
 	ant -Dversion=1

 This will then download composer and build a package.
-If you want to use your global composer installation:
+If you want to use your global composer installation instead of downloading composer you can specify the path:
 ::

 	ant -Dversion=1 -Dcomposerpath=/path/to/composer.phar buildpackage

 The package will be automatically stored in ../artifacts/symfony2app.tar.gz You can override this with the following properties:
 ::

 	artifactdir
 	projectname